RedHatWorkshops/fusev7-workshop/labs/20-migrate-rider-auto-ws-fis.md

 ### Prerequisites

-1. Ensure you have JBoss Developers Studio version 11.2 + with the latest Fuse Tooling
+1. Ensure you have JBoss Developers Studio version 11.3 + with the latest Fuse Tooling
-2. Ensure AMQ 7.x is running locally
-3. Ensure you have CDK 3.3.x running locally
-4. Ensure you've upgraded your CDK to use the latest Fuse 7 image streams found [here](https://github.com/jboss-fuse/application-templates/blob/master/fis-image-streams.json).
-You might need to update the `fis-image-streams.json` [in the OpenShift project, Images section] to make use of the following registry URL: **registry.access.redhat.com/jboss-fuse-7-tech-preview/**

 ### Procedure